Guryong Village: Plans to demolish the village

-In the past few decades, there have been a number of efforts to demolish the village and relocate its residents, but progress has been slow due to disagreements on which course of action to take and how to deal with the village's residents.
+In the past few decades, there were a number of efforts to demolish the village and relocate its residents, but progress was slow due to disagreements on how to proceed and how to deal with the village's residents.
 In 1991, a proposal to redevelop the land was interrupted by a real estate scandal in the Suseo-dong area.

 In 2015, it was proposed that the government would demolish Guryong and arrange subsidized housing for its former residents.
 In 2016, the Seoul Metropolitan Government designated the area an official district and announced a series of efforts to relocate residents and redevelop the area.
 In 2019, it was reported that 406 out of 1,107 households (36.7%) had been relocated.
 In 2020, the Seoul Metropolitan Government announced that it had approved an action plan that was set to be completed by 2025.
-As part of the plan, the village would be gradually demolished and apartments would be built in its place.
-Villagers would be offered a drastically reduced rent to live in these apartments.
+As part of the plan, the village would be gradually demolished and apartments would be built in its place, with a drastically reduced rent to be offered to villagers who choose to live in these apartments.

+In July 2026, city authorities announced that redevelopment plans had been "conditionally approved" for a high-rise residential complex and a public housing complex on the site, laid out in such a way as to preserve the natural environment of Guryong Mountain and the nearby Daemo Mountain as much as possible.
+The city's goal is to begin construction in 2027 and complete it by 2031, pending final approval of the redevelopment plans in the second half of 2026.
+Demolition began in August 2026, with around ten residents still refusing to leave and demanding compensation for the loss of their homes.
+Later that month the Seoul Housing & Urban Development Corporation filed a criminal complaint against three of those residents, all elderly men, for illegally occupying the land and obstructing redevelopment.